godotengine/tps-demo/README.md

 *master* branch to run this demo.
 You can build the engine from source, or use one of @Calinou's [nightly builds](https://hugo.pro/projects/godot-builds).

+Note 2: The repository is big and asset importing not well optimized yet, so expect a high CPU and RAM load when opening the project for the first time.

 ### Git LFS

 This demo uses [Git LFS](https://git-lfs.github.com/) to store the heaviest assets.